kavya1b1/ML_Project/README.md

 # 🌸 Iris Flower Classification Using KNN

 This project uses the Iris dataset to train a K-Nearest Neighbors (KNN) classifier.
-It includes data preprocessing, visualization, model training, and evaluation.
+It includes data preprocessing, visualization, model training, and evaluation. and

 ## 📦 Libraries Used (as of now)